BunnyPrince/SOEN_341_Project/README.md

 - Posting images
 - Commenting on images
 - Following other users
-with other features to be added later.
+- along features that will be added later on.

 ## Team members
 - Jananee Aruboribaran 40129224 (github:  BunnyPrince)